My peace I give unto you

 After three months’ time of no medication, I slowly regressed, yet still fought to maintain my mental health.
 I then finally received my Medicaid (medical) Health Benefits back, and received a Medicaid Card in the mail, which allowed me to once again receive medication.
 My SSI income was still denied, of which I’m glad, because I don’t want to live that way.

-Then, once back on medication, and the baggage gone, I continued to move up and forward, which I understand is very difficult to do after not talking medications for an extended period of time.
-I was able to do so because of the truths and atonement of Jesus Christ living in me, made possible through Him.
+Then, once back on medication, and the baggage gone, I continued to move up and forward, which I understand from others is very difficult to do after not talking medications for an extended period of time.
+I was able to do so because of the truths and atonement of Jesus Christ living in me, making this possible through Him.
 Building on the foundation of Jesus Christ and his restored gospel is a defense against relapse.
 It works!

 I continued on Abilify and Depakote from July of 2007 to July 2011, when I then felt I needed something extra to help me with anxiety.
 I found a Psychiatrist who recommended a drug called Cilexa, which is commonly used for anxiety.
 This gradually began to help, until I felt my symptoms were manageable, but not perfect.